uwescience/ReproduciblePythonTutorial/README.md

 What is Conda?

-* Conda distribution is slightly different from the default python distribution.
+* Anaconda is a Python distribution slightly different from the default Python distribution, and comes with its own package manager (conda).

 * Conda packages come in the form of .whl files (wheel files).
 They are precompiled packages: i.e. they are compiled for each specific operating system.
 They are fast to install.
-(Installing Numpy from scratch takes forever compiling C code) Anaconda/ Miniconda(bare bones)
+(Installing Numpy from scratch takes forever compiling C code) Miniconda is even faster to install as it is bare bones: better for deploying: have only what you need.

 What is [pip](https://pip.pypa.io/en/stable/)?